CMDB Business Rules: Automate IT Operations

 A Virima runbook consists of:

-- A trigger condition — an ITSM event (ticket category, CI state change, schedule) that initiates the runbook.
+- A trigger condition: an ITSM event (ticket category, CI state change, or schedule) that initiates the runbook.

 Common runbook use cases in Virima include password resets, server reboots after patch updates, account unlocks, certificate renewals, and software provisioning requests.